 Too specific terminology may only be used if all participants in the product development are aware of it, and if this terminology usage will not lead to any loss of any kind.

-Too long and complicated documentation or product backlog items may lead to delays in the work of the teams, while insufficient information may also cause waste, delay, and wrong implementations.
+Too long and complicated documentation or product backlog items may lead to delays in the work of the teams, as can insufficient information, which may also be the cause of waste, and wrong implementations.

 The accuracy of the information is also of particular importance for fast and optimized product development.